JeremiasRonco/JeremiasRonco/README.md

 # 👋 Hi there.
 Im Jeremías Ronco 👋

-## 🎮 Im a junior game developer focused in programming, willing to improve everyday
+## 🎮 Im a junior game developer focused in programing, willing to improve everyday

 I have knowledge in 💻 C#, C++, using Unity, Construct 2